syuntoku14/fusion2urdf/README.md

 ## Before using this script

 Before using this script, make sure that your model has all the "links" as componens.
 You have to define the links by creating corresiponding components.
 For example, this model(https://grabcad.com/library/spotmini-robot-1) is not supported unless you define the "base_link".
+In addition to that, you should be carefult when define your joints.
+The parent links should be set as Component2 when you define the joint not as Component1.
+For example, if you define the "base_link" as Component1 when you define the joints, an error saying "KeyError: base_link__1" will show up.

 <img src="https://github.com/syuntoku14/fusion2urdf/blob/images/spot_mini.PNG" alt="spot_mini" title="spot_mini" width="300" height="300">